twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/init.md

 with a *prompt* that does not match any of *pairs*, then it prompts the user for a value.

+## `--promptDefaults`

+Make all `prompt*` template function calls with a default value return that default value instead of prompting.

 ## `--promptInt` *pairs*

 Populate the `promptInt` template function with values from *pairs*. *pairs* is